 Get started with the IIoT & Industry 4.0

-Industry 4.0 is a phrase on everyone’s lips, but Danish companies are hesitating with the implemention.
+Industry 4.0 is a phrase on everyone’s lips, but Danish companies are hesitating with the implementation.
 Through various case examples, we show how you can overcome the barriers and get started.

-In the last half of 2017 FORCE Technology, in collaboration with the innovation network ServicePlatform, the Alexandra Institute, Copenhagen Business School, and Odense Robotics among other partners, carried out a project concerned with servitization with the aid of IIOT and Industry 4.0 for six Danish SMEs.
+Servitization with the aid of IIoTIn the last half of 2017 FORCE Technology, in collaboration with the innovation network ServicePlatform, the Alexandra Institute, Copenhagen Business School, and Odense Robotics among other partners, carried out a project concerned with servitization with the aid of IIOT and Industry 4.0 for six Danish SMEs.
 All of these companies had plans to develop their products with IIoT, but all of them were at different stages of their implementation.
-Overall, three main challenges where common:
+Overall, three main challenges were common:

 - How do you acquire the skills to develop and run a stable and long-term IoT solution when you have previously focused on physical product development?